 It is also the responsibility of the Member Clubs to show a Duty of Care and safeguard all participants in E.S.L. games.

 5. The Officers of the League shall be a President, Chairman, Treasurer, League Secretary/Social Secretary and a Webmaster/Results Secretary who will act as Press Officer.
 The Office of Secretary and Treasurer may be held as one Office.

 6. The Officers shall be elected at the Annual General Meeting which shall take place in either October or November each year.
 Officer nominations and propositions for discussion at the AGM should be made in writing to the League Secretary at least 28 days prior to the Annual General Meeting.

-7. One Delegate to the Committee shall be nominated by each Member Club.
+7. One Delegate to the Committee shall be nominated by Member Club (18)

 Such nominations are to be notified to the Secretary and should show the contact details of the Delegate or the Club, i.e: Email address and telephone number.

 8. Only the Delegate or their representative will be allowed to vote at the Annual General Meeting, i.e. one vote per Club.
 Any changes to the Constitution requires a 66.67% majority of the Member clubs voting in favour.
 The Chairman of the Meeting will have a casting vote